TeacherDevlopment/skype-chat-extract/README.md

-skype-to-slack
+skype-chat-extract
 ==============

-Tool for migrating data from Skype to Slack
+Tool for extracting chat data from Skype